Creating and Configuring Feedback Activity

 Availability

-Availability limits when users can submit Feedback.
-If dates are not required, leave the Enable checkboxes next to the date drop-down lists empty.
-When left disabled, students will be able to submit feedback once the Feedback activity has been created and remains available.
+Availability indicates when users can participate in the Feedback activity.
+If dates are not required, students will be able to submit feedback once the Feedback activity has been created and remains available.
 To specify availability dates for the Feedback activity:

 1. Place a check mark in the Enable check box(es) next to Allow answers from/to drop-downs as required to enable availability.